Overview

 Setup Token Location

-During the initial installation, ACT generates a Setup Token used to create the first admin account.
+During the initial installation, ServOS generates a Setup Token used to create the first admin account.

 - Standard Install: The token is printed to the terminal logs.